sergioabreu-g/collision-sound/README.md

 *If you want to setup your custom FMOD Studio project, instead of using the one already configured with the Unity package, read [this](https://www.fmod.com/resources/documentation-unity?version=2.0&page=user-guide.html#setting-up).*

+`Remember that every time you change anything on the FMOD Studio project, you'll need to re-build it.`

 ### General
 - All the materials and its events must be under the root folder `SoundMaterials`.
 - Every collision event must be assigned to the `SoundMaterials` bank.